uzyovoys/zenbot/_pages/rest.md

 #### text
 The text of request. **Required for each request.**

+#### lang
+A string code of request\'s language.
+Zenbot will detect the language of request automatically, but you can overwrite this value by this parameter.

 #### user
 A unique user\'s identifier in your system.
 This id will be used by Zenbot to manage current user\'s state.